The applications of commercial storage are covered in detail on this page. In summary they are as follows:

 We work closely with financiers and are able to offer funded energy storage solutions to high electricity users, meeting these criteria:

-Effectively the investment fund retains ownership of the battery to use to earn grid income, whilst you benefit from significantly reduced TRIAD charges and DUoS charges, and possibly a commercial UPS battery back-up.
+Effectively the investment fund retains ownership of the battery to use to earn grid income, while you benefit from significantly reduced TRIAD charges and DUoS charges, and possibly a commercial UPS battery backup.
 Download our free fact sheet for more information:

 Share this page